 What is the treatment process with CyberKnife?

-The CyberKnife treatment process begins with CT, MRI, or PET scans to determine the location, size, and shape of the tumor.
-Sometimes it may be necessary to implant small markers, called fiducials, next to the tumor to provide a way of tracking the site being treated.
-The radiation oncologist, medical physicist, and dosimetrist work as a team to create a treatment plan to deliver therapeutic radiation doses to the tumor while minimizing dose to the surrounding normal tissue.
+The treatment process begins with CT (and possibly MRI or PET) imaging scans of the patient to determine the location, size, and shape of the tumor.
+Sometimes it may be necessary to implant small markers called “fiducials” near the tumor to provide a way of tracking it during treatment.
+The radiation oncologist, medical physicist, and dosimetrist then work as a team to create a computerized treatment plan which will deliver a therapeutic radiation dose to the tumor while minimizing unwanted dose to surrounding healthy tissue.

-During treatment, the patient comfortably lies on a treatment couch and is immobilized with either a plastic mask for brain tumors or a body cradle for other treatment areas.
-X-rays are taken to ensure the robotic arm is accurately positioned to deliver therapeutic doses to the cancer as the robotic arm slowly moves around the patient from 50 to 200 different positions.
-The entire treatment is delivered in about 30 to 90 minutes.
+For CyberKnife treatment delivery, the patient lies comfortably on a treatment table and is immobilized with either a plastic mask for brain tumors or a body cradle for other treatment areas.
+Projection x-rays of the targeted site are taken at regular intervals to enable accurate positioning of the robotic arm with respect to the patient as it slowly moves from 50 to 200 different positions, delivering the planned radiation beams.
+A treatment session may last from 30 to 90 minutes, depending on the site.